Ruptosh/Business-Insights-360/README.md

 * Check the pattern and trend of the data
 * Improve visibility of marketing and operational metrics
 * Support strategic, data-backed decisions

+## 💼 My Role & Deliverables
+ As a Data Analyst, I:
+* Create a data connection between MySQL & Power BI
+* Cleaned the data in Power Query
+* Designed a structured Power BI data model
+* Created calculated columns and measures using DAX
+* Developed intuitive page navigation with bookmarks and buttons
+* Applied dynamic titles, conditional formatting, and KPI indicators
+* Published and shared the dashboard via Power BI Service